-The discussion to identify a draft of knowledge and skills needed in the functional area
+The discussion to identify a draft of knowledge and skills needed in the functional area that includes marketing, communication, and customer service generated the following list of comments appropriate to the responsibilities of managers.

 - "Managers should make sure the cafeteria looks good and is an appealing place to eat." - "Train employees to prepare food that looks and tastes good." - "Work with cooks to make sure food is the same every time it is prepared; consistency" - "Implement food presentation and quality standardization." - "Develop merchandising techniques and train employees to use them." - "Know and utilize food principles and procedures of marketing." - "Plan special events to promote the SN program." - "Listen to what customers say."